chrismonit/feedforward-heart-disease/cleveland/README.md

 ## Results
 ### Investigating features

-Firstly, we investigate whether there is discriminatory signal in these variables.
+The data comprise six quantitative (or ordinal) and seven categorical features, defined in the table below.
+Firstly, we investigate whether there is discriminatory signal in these variables which might inform a classification model.
 Visualising the features by presence/absence of CHD reveals clearly distinct distributions for some but not all measurements:

 <p align="center">
 <img src="../docs/cleveland/categoricals_plot.png" alt="Continuous variable distributions" width="600"/>
 </p>